-CaixaBank, holds the cleaner structural position, with the lead spread across profitability and growth.
+CaixaBank, holds the cleaner structural position, with the lead spread across profitability and stability.
 BNP Paribas still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 Both operate in: Banks - Regional